 Waymo accepts $245 million and Uber's 'regret' to settle self-driving car dispute

-The settlement announcement on Friday brought an abrupt halt to the captivating case just before the fifth day of testimony was about to begin at a jury trial in San Francisco federal court.
+The settlement announcement on Friday brought an abrupt halt to the captivating case just before the fifth day of testimony was to begin at a jury trial in federal court in San Francisco.

-Waymo sued Uber last year, claiming one of its former engineers who became chief of Uber`s self-driving car project took with him thousands of confidential documents.
-Uber fired the engineer after Waymo sued.
+In a lawsuit filed last year, Waymo said that one of its former engineers who became chief of Uber`s self-driving car project took with him thousands of confidential documents.

-The settlement allows Uber CEO Dara Khosrowshahi to put another scandal behind the company and move ahead with development of self-driving technology after the tumultuous leadership of the firm by former CEO Travis Kalanick, who testified at the trial on Tuesday and Wednesday.
+The settlement allows Uber`s chief executive officer, Dara Khosrowshahi, to put another scandal behind the company and move ahead with development of self-driving technology, following the tumultuous leadership by former CEO Travis Kalanick, who testified at the trial on Tuesday and Wednesday.

-In settlement talks last year, Waymo had sought at least $1 billion from Uber, and wanted an independent monitor to ensure Uber does not use Waymo technology in the future, Reuters reported.
+In settlement talks last year, Waymo had sought at least $1 billion from Uber, and wanted an independent monitor to ensure that Uber would not use Waymo technology in the future, Reuters reported.
 Waymo also asked for an apology.
 Uber rejected those terms as non-starters.

 The U.S. Department of Justice is conducting a separate, criminal investigation into the trade secrets.
 Levandowski has never publicly addressed the allegations of taking the documents and law enforcement has not charged anyone with their theft.
 Levandowski was not a defendant in the case.
 SERIES OF PROBLEMS AT UBER

-The Waymo lawsuit was the most pressing legal battle for Uber but only one item in a long list of controversies that have dogged the company for the last year.
+The Waymo lawsuit was the most pressing legal battle for Uber, but only one item in a long list of controversies that has dogged the company for the last year.

-Uber has gone on to raise more than $14 billion in new funding and last month closed a deal with SoftBank Group Corp , in which the Japanese conglomerate, along with other investors, took at 17.5 percent stake in the company.
+Uber has gone on to raise more than $14 billion in new funding and last month closed a deal with SoftBank Group Corp, in which the Japanese conglomerate, along with other investors, took about a 17.5 percent stake in the company.
 SoftBank bought the majority of its stake at about a 30 percent discount from Uber`s valuation.

-Autonomous cars offer a multi-billion-dollar opportunity to remake transportation, and companies including Apple Inc, General Motors Co, Ford Motor Co, Volkswagen AG and scores of startups are competing to develop the technology.
+Autonomous cars offer a multi-billion-dollar opportunity to remake urban transportation systems, and companies including Apple Inc, General Motors Co and scores of startups are competing to develop the technology.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)